 Of the content technical audiences are looking for, four content types stood out above the rest:

 These four types of content represent “on domain” content that lives on your website, and you control when, what, and how to create and promote it.
 You develop product information and write white paper, you develop application stories with your customers and you produce webinars that go in-depth on specific topics of interest to your target customers.
 Once you market that content, visitors find it through search and come to your website to learn more.

 In addition to the value engineers place on regularly producing these four types of content, another study shows the value they place on engineer-written content on vendor sites.
-The Smart Marketing for Engineers 2015 study by TREW Marketing and ENGINEERING.com shows that technical audiences trust content written by engineering experts at vendor companies over any other source, including industry analysts and editors of online or print publications.
+The Smart Marketing for Engineers 2019 research study by TREW Marketing and IEEE shows that technical audiences trust content written by engineering experts at vendor companies over any other source, including industry analysts and editors of online or print publications.

 This begs the question: are you committing enough time to content marketing?
 A key reason why many companies do not commit to high-quality content development is because of the time it takes to do it well.
 Creating the highest quality technical content requirements involvement from a select group of subject-matter-experts within your company, and their time is incredibly valuable and in high demand.
 The burden is on the marketer to ensure that every minute of time these high-value resources spend on content is maximized.
 The best way to do this is three-fold:

 - Create a content plan along the funnel that maps to the buying cycle.

 - Create topic clusters that align with your campaigns and services

 - Repurpose, repurpose, and repurpose to extend your investment